rodoherty1/intro-to-kubernetes/README.md

 ## What did we do?

-A java application and a single-node Cassandra instance are running in Google Cloud Platform.
+A java application and a single-node Cassandra instance are running in Google Kubernetes Engine.

-Both services are deployed into Google Kubernetes Engine.

-Both DM Payload Viewer and Cassandra each run in their own container, with each container running in its own Pod.
+The java app and Cassandra each run in their own container, with each container running in its own Pod.

-The Cassandra deployment mounts a volume which is provision as permanent storage by GCP.
+The Cassandra deployment mounts a volume which is provisioned by Google Cloud Platform.

-This ensures that when Cassandra pods are re-provisioned, the data in the database is not lost.
+This ensures that when Cassandra pods are re-provisioned, the data is not lost.

 ```
              +-------+                                       +-------+